ECNP Neuropsychopharmacology Award

 • A summary curriculum vitae, including personal details, education and academic degrees, appointments, research experience, prizes, awards and honours, membership of professional organisations, editorial boards, publication lists, etc.

-It is no longer possible to nominate (deadline for nominations was 15 January 2017).
+It is no longer possible to nominate for this award.
+The last date to nominate was 15 January 2018.

 Receipt of your nomination will be confirmed by the ECNP Office by e-mail within two weeks after submission.

 If you have not received a confirmation within this period, please notify the ECNP Office by e-mail.

 The award winner is selected by the ECNP Award Committee.

 The award cannot be shared and cannot be won more than once by the same individual.

 The nominees will be informed about the decision in May.